$A=2,3,4$ nuclear contact coefficients in the generalized contact formalism: Results

 In this subsection, we present the values of the contact coefficients extracted as defined in Eqs.~\eqref{eq:cpp0_k}--\eqref{eq:cnp0_k} and Eqs.~\eqref{eq:cpp0_r}--\eqref{eq:cnp0_r}, with the procedure described in Sec.~\ref{subsec:NCC}, calculated using all the potentials listed in Sec.~\ref{subsec:2BDFMD}.
 As previously mentioned, in the GCF, the construction that connects short-distance and high-momentum physics leads to the expectation that the contact coefficients satisfy the relation $ \tilde{C}_A^{N_1 N_2, \alpha} = {C}_A^{N_1 N_2, \alpha} $.
 We will be able to verify this hypothesis with the largest variety of nuclear potentials.

 In Figs.~\ref{fig:cnn0}--\ref{fig:cnp1} we provide the results for the extracted contact coefficients calculated from the 2BMDs (circles) and the 2BDFs (squares).
 Note that coefficients calculated with the same potential are represented with the same color.
 In particular, in Fig.~\ref{fig:cnn0}, we present the values obtained for the $nn/pp$ contact coefficients of $ ^3\text{H} $, $ ^3\text{He} $, and $ ^4\text{He} $.
-By inspection of the figure, we can see that the results obtained with local potentials exhibit small errors, and lead to $\tilde{C}_{nn/pp, A}^{S=0}$ and $C_{nn/pp, A}^{S=0}$ compatible within the error bars, confirming the expected behavior from the GCF.
-This agreement holds consistently across the three nuclei under investigation.
+By inspection of the figure, we can see that the results obtained with local potentials exhibit small errors, and lead to $\tilde{C}_{nn/pp, A}^{S=0}$ and $C_{nn/pp, A}^{S=0}$ in reasonable agreement across the three nuclei under investigation, confirming the expected behavior from the GCF.
 In contrast, the results obtained with non-local potentials exhibit larger errors, especially for the coefficients extracted from the 2BMDs, a consequence of the fact that sometimes the plateau is not well defined.
 Differences between $\tilde{C}_{nn/pp, A}^{S=0}$ and $C_{nn/pp, A}^{S=0}$ are visible for many non-local potentials, especially those with cutoff $ \Lambda = 550 $ MeV.
 The errors are particularly pronounced for $ ^4\text{He} $, where the plateaus are less well-defined compared to the $ A=3 $ nuclei.
-Note that in Fig.~\ref{fig:cnn0} we report also the contact coefficients obtained in Ref.~\cite{Cruz-Torres:2019fum} for the AV18/UIX and NV2+3/Ia* potentials, with the latter available only for $ ^3\text{He} $ and $ ^4\text{He} $.
+This disagreement, with $\tilde{C}_{nn/pp, A}^{S=0}$ and $C_{nn/pp, A}^{S=0}$ differing in some cases by factors of 2 or 3, poses severe questions to the GCF.
+In Fig.~\ref{fig:cnn0} we report also the contact coefficients obtained in Ref.~\cite{Cruz-Torres:2019fum} for the AV18/UIX and NV2+3/Ia* potentials, with the latter available only for $ ^3\text{He} $ and $ ^4\text{He} $.
 We observe excellent agreement with our results for the same potentials, but the results of Ref.~\cite{Cruz-Torres:2019fum} have much larger uncertainties.
 This is due to the fact that these results are calculated using the VMC method to solve for the $A=3,4$ bound states, and this method is less accurate than the HH method used here.
 Furthermore, the results from Ref.~\cite{Cruz-Torres:2019fum} were obtained with the $L=0$ assumption.
 Although the differences are very small for local potentials, they may still be visible to a minimal extent, especially for $ ^4\text{He} $.
-In conclusion, for the $S=0$ $nn/pp$ channel, using local potentials, the GCF prediction that $\tilde{C}_{nn/pp, A}^{S=0} = C_{nn/pp, A}^{S=0}$ is clearly satisfied across all three nuclei.
+The conclusion regarding the $S=0$ $nn/pp$ channel is that using local potentials, the GCF prediction that $\tilde{C}_{nn/pp, A}^{S=0} = C_{nn/pp, A}^{S=0}$ is reasonably satisfied across all three nuclei.
 For non-local potentials, however, this behavior holds only for a limited number of cases, with larger discrepancies observed for $ ^4\text{He} $.
+This represents a significant challenge for the GCF.